History of the Jia

 Chinese Services: Sunday 9:00am (With English Translation via headset)

 There are not many foreign bookstores in Shanghai, however most major bookstores have an English and foreign language section.
 The closest foreign bookshop is located in the Portman Plaza.

 The cost of food in Shanghai can range from very cheap to very expensive – depending on where you choose to dine.
 Local food stands and small restaurants can offer full meals ranging from 8RMB – 20 RMB; fast food restaurant meals can usually be purchased for less than 30RMB; chain restaurants or Western restaurants can vary widely, but average 50-100RMB per meal.
-You are given 50RMB per lunch, which is loaded on your SVC card.
+You are given 50RMB per lunch, which is loaded on your bank account.
 It is up to you how to budget this money for your lunch meals.
 Great local options exist right around the corner from the house (turn right outside of the Yu Yuan gate, and head towards Zhen Ning Road) – small bakeries and restaurants offer delicious local Chinese meals at relatively inexpensive prices.
 If you head toward Jing An Temple, you will find a variety of fast food restaurants, and some other larger chain restaurants that offer both Chinese and western meal options at higher prices.
 Don't forget that the program kitchen can be used to prepare your own meals if you desire!

 Most shops are open all week and close between 8:00am – 10:00pm.
 The nearest grocery store is Tesco on Zhen Ning Road, its about a 5-10 minute walk.

 For domestic and international flights, students generally elect to use a number of Chinese travel websites, or make arrangements for travel through local travel agents.
 Program staff can help put you in contact with local travel agents upon arrival, and can sometimes assist with helping you determine the best options for travel.